 - 2. Individual training needs are identified through the performance appraisals, professional development days and General Staff meetings. - 3.
 An annual Staff Training and Development plan will incorporate the combined staff training needs. - 4.
 Every employee and volunteer is eligible and is encouraged to attend relevant training events, seminars, and conferences.
 Ability to attend such events is determined by: - availability of individual budget and/or Association resources - consistency with employee's training plan - consistency with Association training plan - 5.
-Employees and volunteers who wish to attend Professional Development opportunities must: - complete a Training Authorization and Request Form - submit the completed form to her supervisor for authorization - 6.
+Employees and volunteers who wish to attend Professional Development opportunities must: - complete a Training Authorization and Request Form - submit the completed form to their supervisor for authorization - 6.
 Paid mandatory training for all employees includes: - W.H.M.I.S.
-Certification - Workplace Violence and Prevention - Accessibility - Quality Assurance Measures
+Certification - Worker Health & Safety Awareness - Accessibility - Quality Assurance Measures - CPI Nonviolent Crisis Intervention (as required every 2 years)